isfopo/resume-generator/README.md

 # Resume Generator

 A lightweight tool to generate polished resumes from templates using Pandoc.
-Can export to PDF, HTML, and DOCX.
+Can export to PDF, HTML, and DOCX and stlyed using CSS.
+These resumes should be ATS-friendly as a PDF, but DOCX will be more readable.
+HTML is a intermediary format that can be used for inspection with styling, but is not intended for final submission.

 ## Prerequisites
 - [Make](https://www.gnu.org/software/make/)